archphile/thepenguin/content/post/2020-01-09-making-a-nas-with-the-odroid-HC2.md

 * Size : 197 x 115 x 42 mm approx.(Aluminium cooling frame size)
 * Linux server OS images based on modern Kernel 4.14 LTS

-When I received it, I plugged in my WD Red on the **SATA-3** port and then I started thinking which OS I would use for my NAS.
+When I received it, I plugged in my WD Red on the **SATA-3** port and then I started examining which OS I would use for my NAS.

 ## The software

-If you read this blog you would have already understood that apart from being a geek, I am also a control freak.
-I need to know what exactly is happening with regards to the OS, processes etc..
+If you are a reader of this blog, you will have already understood that apart from being a geek, I am a control freak too.
+I need to know what exactly is going on with regards to the OS, processes etc..

-I would usually install [ArchlinuxARM](https://archlinuxarm.org/), samba, etc, and create a 100% tailored OS for my needs.
+Normally, I would install [ArchlinuxARM](https://archlinuxarm.org/), samba, etc, to create a 100% tailored OS for my needs.
 This time I decided to choose a different route and it proved to be the right choice..

 ### Openmediavault